Crown-Commercial-Service/digitalmarketplace-scripts/README.md

   Reads services from the API endpoint and writes to search-api for indexing.

 * `scripts/generate-framework-agreements.py`
-  Generates populated PDF files of G-CLoud framework agreements using exported declaration and lot csv files.
+  Generates populated PDF files of G-Cloud framework agreements using exported declaration and lot csv files.

 ## Requirements